PGPerfFarm/pgperffarm_server/docs/report_2022.md

 # Google Summer of Code 2022 Report

 PostgreSQL is an excellent and progressively refined database management system.
-To test its performance, the Postgres Performance Farm was born as a result of the efforts of GSOC developers in previous years.In order to improve Pgperffarm even more, this year the GSOC project focused on the following aspects.
+To test its performance, the Postgres Performance Farm was born as a result of the efforts of GSOC developers in previous years.
+In order to improve Pgperffarm even more, this year the GSOC project focused on the following aspects:

-In order to improve Pgperffarm even more, this year the GSOC project focused on the following aspects.

 * Add new benchmarking types to the client. (like fair use derivation based on the TPC-H benchmark)
-* Refactor the front-end with Django template.
+* Refactor the front-end with Django templates.
 * Add new features to the backend. (e.g. Adding email notification feature)